Imaging Se diffusion across the FeSe/SrTiO$_3$ interface: Conclusion

 \ptitle{Conclusion} To conclude, we imaged the monolayer FeSe/STO interface using atomic-resolution STEM and EELS, and we observed Se diffusion several unit cells deep into the STO.
 Our EELS measurements further revealed oxygen vacancies in the surface and subsurface layers of STO which, in combination with our DFT calculations, supports the scenario that oxygen vacancies are crucial to facilitate the Se diffusion.
-Surprisingly, the diffused Se persisted in the STO even after extended ($\sim 10$~h) post-growth UHV annealing, which has been shown to remove excess Se from the FeSe layer and the immediate interface between FeSe and STO \cite{LiF2DMat2016}.
+Surprisingly, the diffused Se persisted in the STO even after extended ($\sim 10$~h) post-growth UHV annealing above 500$^{\circ}$C, which has been shown to remove excess Se from the FeSe layer and the immediate interface between FeSe and STO \cite{LiF2DMat2016}.
 The post-growth anneal is a crucial step to obtain the high-temperature superconductivity in the FeSe/STO heterostructure \cite{HeSNatMat2013, LiF2DMat2016}.
-Our findings call for future theoretical models to take Se diffusion into account, which may affect the STO charge concentration, electron-phonon coupling and interfacial doping.
-Our observation may also help resolve the inconsistency between the calculated \cite{tikhonova_effect_2020} and experimentally measured band structure of the monolayer FeSe/STO heterostructure \cite{LiuDNatComm2012, LeeNature2014}.
-We thank Yu Xie, Boris Kozinsky, Dennis Huang, and Jason Hoffman for insightful discussions.
-This work was performed in part at the Center for Nanoscale Systems (CNS), a member of the National Nanotechnology Coordinated Infrastructure Network (NNCI), which is supported by the National Science Foundation under NSF award no. 1541959.
-CNS is part of Harvard University.
-C.E.M. was supported by the Swiss National Science Foundation under fellowships P2EZP2\_175155 and P400P2\_183890.
+Our findings call for future experiments to measure the relation between Se diffusion depth and superconducting \Tc, and future theoretical models to calculate the effects of Se diffusion on electron-phonon coupling and interfacial doping.
+Our observation may also help to resolve the inconsistency between the calculated \cite{tikhonova_effect_2020} and experimentally measured band structure of the monolayer FeSe/STO heterostructure \cite{LiuDNatComm2012, LeeNature2014}.